webdriverio/webdriverio/website/blog/2018-12-19-webdriverio-v5-released.md

 We already had an automated system that generated the docs for our website.
 As part of the new architecture and tech stack we however ported this from [Hexo](https://hexo.io/) to [Docusaurus](https://docusaurus.io/).<br>
 <br>
 We are still in the process of finalising this effort, as we want to continue providing everyone a way to easily [change the version](https://github.com/webdriverio/webdriverio/issues/3147) of the docs.
 We are also looking into [providing multiple translations](https://github.com/webdriverio/webdriverio/issues/3148) of the docs so that people who don't speak english can better understand and use WebdriverIO.
 Please reach out to us on [Twitter](https://twitter.com/webdriverio), or directly on the issue thread if you want to help out.
-This is is probably one of the best ways to get involved into an open source project.
+This is probably one of the best ways to get involved into an open source project.

 ## How To Upgrade To v5